ashwinrama2/FoodFinder/README.md

 <br>
 <h2></b>5.
 Credits and Acknowledgements</b></h2>

-First and foremost, this work would not have been possible without the decades of AI research and open-source projects that are available for students to learn.
+This work would not have been possible without the decades of AI research and open-source projects that are available for students to learn.

 [1] This project was inspired by the Snake Game Reinforcement Learning tutorial produced by Patrick Loeber: